parthshah231/earthquake_analysis/README.md

 - The above image shows the local spatial autocorrelation of the earthquake magnitude.
 - The red areas represent high values surrounded by high values (HH), and the blue areas represent low values surrounded by low values (LL).

-**Note:** Lisa considers the earthquake magnitudes in relation to their neighboring earthquakes and does not define a fixed threshold for what constitutes "high" or "low" magnitudes.
+**Note:** LISA considers the earthquake magnitudes in relation to their neighboring earthquakes and does not define a fixed threshold for what constitutes "high" or "low" magnitudes.
 The determination of high and low is relative to the context of neighboring magnitudes.

 ![Earthquakes in 2023](https://github.com/parthshah231/earthquake_analysis/blob/master/README/earthquakes_2023.png)

-The above plot helps us verify the spatial correlation by Lisa.
+The above plot helps us verify the spatial correlation by LISA.

 ## Conclusions
 - Spatial autocorrelation analysis revealed that earthquake magnitude is positively correlated for the year 2023, with a Moran's I of 0.783 and a LISA of 0.7833.
 This could imply that seismic activities tend to occur in clusters rather than being randomly distributed.